Financial Mediator & Valuation Experience

 🔹 How We Can Help

-• How to prepare a one-page summary for the mediator
+How to prepare a one-page summary or Position Statement for the mediator

-• What leverage looks like when you have a toxic or controlling spouse
+What leverage & timing looks like when you are negotiating with a toxic or controlling spouse

-• How to use valuation previews and financial documents to support your position
+How to use preliminary valuations, mortgage analysis and parenting plans along with the financial settlement documents to support your position

 You’ll also get access to The Divorce Allies, our membership-based support circle that meets weekly to answer questions, share strategies, and keep you moving forward.